AlexandreCarlton/dotfiles/README.md

 the aforementioned files bar ~/.vimrc.
 At some point I'll add this as a submodule to ~/.fonts.
 Right now I'm not using Powerline fonts; they were too much trouble to get working with URxvt (I had to install a second patched-font which was rather inelegant).
 I'll consider using it in the future if PowerlineSymbols.otf doesn't mess with URxvt.

 ## Troubleshooting
 This is for personal reference when I inevitably break something and can't easily fix it.
 You'll need to boot into another run level (normally 3) by appending "1" (without quotations) to the kernel command line:
 ```
     kernel /vmlinz-linux ... root=/dev/sda2 ro 1
 ```
 Then you can revert any changes as root.
 You can change the boot level by going into the Advanced options.
 You can change user with `su - <username>` if necessary (e.g. switching git branches).

 ## Other things that need completing.

+### Ansible playbook
+I'd really like to be able to deploy an Arch image onto a real laptop or virtual machine so as to maintain a consistent workspace.
+This could then be used with packer to create a base arch box, which could then be managed with vagrant.

 ### Shell utility to easily switch themes
 Right now I'm loving solarized, but it'd be nice to be able to switch to another